santiment/sanbase2/docs/composable-api-plans-handover.md

 Three things, in this order.
 The first two are pure infrastructure and can start immediately — they need no product decisions at all.

 1. **Task BC** — the characterization fixture (~a day).
 Pure upside: required by the DoD, never needs rewriting, and it makes every later review a diff instead of an argument.
 2. **Task DP** — `Plan.type/1` + the §7.6 smoke matrix (~1–2 days).
 Land it as a behavior-preserving refactor with the fixture green.
-Its first commit should be the smoke matrix *failing* for `BUNDLE_API` on all eight Group A rows — that failure list is the epic's real definition of scope.
+Its first commit should be the smoke matrix *failing* for `BUNDLE` on all eight Group A rows — that failure list is the epic's real definition of scope.
 3. **Vertical spike** (~a day, after DP) — one hardcoded two-package entitlement written directly into `subscriptions.bundle_entitlement`, `Bundle.Access` implemented for `plan_has_access?/3` and `api_call_limits/2` only, and `:bundle` clauses filled in at just those sites.
 Prove that a seeded bundle subscription gets exactly the right access and quota with the fixture unchanged.
 That validates the §5 design end-to-end before any Stripe, package-definition, or UI work.

 In parallel, **task A** can proceed independently, and it should lead with the four items that cause rework: data windows, queries/signals per package, the hour/minute rule, and the base quota vs `sanapi_pro`'s existing 600k.